keeganpaleshi/RMTest/readme.txt

 `apply_linear_adc_shift` and stores the value in `summary.json` under `adc_drift_rate`.

+`sigma_E_frac`, `tail_fraction` and `energy_shift_keV` control how the
+systematic scan perturbs the fit priors.
+Keys ending with `_frac` represent fractional shifts of the corresponding parameter while values ending in `_keV` are interpreted as absolute energy shifts in keV.
+For example setting `"sigma_E_frac": 0.1` varies the energy resolution by ±10 %, and `"energy_shift_keV": 50` shifts energy parameters by ±50 keV.

 `plot_time_style` chooses how the histogram is drawn in the time-series plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.
 The line style is useful when